Mjz86/c_colon/mcc.md

-     the reason for safety being granteed for express colon, ( if the c colon libraries  used internally are well written and safe ) is that there is no referencing to begin with,  imagine using a member from a vector,  you arent using a reference to it , so you must copy it ,so you will never worry if the vector reallocation will invalidate anything,  because you do not have any reference to begin with.
+     the reason for safety being granteed for express colon, ( if the c colon libraries  used internally are well written and safe ) is that there is no referencing to begin with,  imagine using a member from a vector,  you aren't using a reference to it , so you must copy it ,so you will never worry if the vector reallocation will invalidate anything,  because you do not have any reference to begin with.

      you dont need to borrow anything because you only need to change its value,  most functions can use either full value semantics or fall into using a reference-counted variable if they truly need multiple ownership.